shaunak1206/coe379l-project3/reports/Final_Report.md

 2. **Generation Length:** Average number of tokens in generated summaries (excluding padding)

 3. **Forgetting Analysis:**
+   To measure forgetting, we test both the base model and the fine-tuned model on the separate factual question set.
+We compare their answers with the expected responses and look for changes in accuracy or consistency.
+Even small shifts in performance can indicate that specialization has influenced the model's broader abilities.
    - Custom test set of 8 general knowledge questions covering:
      - Geography (capital cities)
      - Basic facts (days in a week, colors)